nxrighthere/ENet-CSharp/README.md

 `Packet.HasReferences` checks references to the packet.

-`Packet.SetFreeCallback(PacketFreeCallback callback)` set callback to notify the user when an appropriate packet is being destroyed.
+`Packet.SetFreeCallback(PacketFreeCallback callback)` set callback to notify the programmer when an appropriate packet is being destroyed.

 `Packet.Create(byte[] data, int length, PacketFlags flags)` creates a packet that may be sent to a peer.
 The length and packet flags parameters are optional.
 Multiple flags can be specified at once.
 Pointer `IntPtr` to a native buffer can be used instead of a reference to a byte array.